Subscriber Privacy Rights Notice

 Full Channel may disclose to others personally identifiable information in connection with features and services such as Caller ID, 911/E911, and directory services as follows:

 - We may transmit your name and/or telephone number to be displayed on a Caller ID device unless you have elected to block such information.
-Please note that Caller ID blocking may not prevent the display of your name and/or telephone number when you dial certain business or emergency numbers, 911, 900 numbers, or toll-free 800, 888, 877, or 866 numbers.
+Please note that Caller ID blocking may not prevent the display of your name and/or telephone number when you dial certain business or emergency numbers, 911, premium-rate telephone numbers (e.g. 900 numbers), or toll-free numbers.

 - We may provide your name, address, and telephone number to public safety authorities and their vendors for inclusion in E911 databases and records, inclusion in “reverse 911” systems, or to troubleshoot 911/E911 record errors.